OpenBuildings/spiderling/README.md

 $page
   ->click_button('Edit')
-  // This will wait for the appearance of the "edit" form, loaded via ajax ->find('h1', array('text' => 'Edit Form'))
+  // This will wait for the appearance of the "edit" form, loaded via AJAX ->find('h1', array('text' => 'Edit Form'))
     // Enter a new name inside the form ->fill_in('Name', 'New Name');